scala/scala3/docs/docs/reference/overview.md

 <a name="safety"></a>
 ## Safety

-Constructs that help precise, typechecked domain modeling and that improve the reliability of refactorings.
+Listed in this section are new language constructs that help precise, typechecked domain modeling and that improve the reliability of refactorings.

  - [Union types](http://dotty.epfl.ch/docs/reference/union-types.html)  `A | B`